MaxBly/djs-forms/README.md

 ### f.createPost(rules: PostCreatorOptions)

-`rules` need to be defined following one of thoses formats
+`rules` need to be defined following one of those formats

 #### `post || postBuilder`